 - On the same track a study conducted by the Italian Committee for UNICEF in cooperation with the Educational Science Department of RomaTre University on the psychological wellbeing of families during the first lockdown, there is in general more worrying from both parents for sons compared to daughters regarding the range of social withdrawal (male: M=3,4; female: M=2,83) aggressivity (male: M=8; female: M=6) and attention disorder (male: M=5.7; female: M=4.4)

-- Particularly interesting is also the survey by Telefono Azzurro (the blue telephone) and Doxa, that encapsulates a wider timeframe since there have been more collections of data: one during lockdown (April 2020) and another in October 2020.
-From the first collection it emerged that 30% of parents has noticed an excessive usage of social networks, 25% change in nutrition and in the sleep-cycle, 18% isolation and social withdrawal, and even a higher percentage (25%) where there are pre-adolescent kids.
+- Particularly interesting is also the survey by Telefono Azzurro (the blue telephone) and Doxa, that encapsulates a wider time frame since there have been more collections of data: one during lockdown (April 2020) and another in October 2020.
+From the first collection it emerged that 30% of parents have noticed an excessive usage of social networks, 25% change in nutrition and in the sleep-cycle, 18% isolation and social withdrawal, and even a higher percentage (25%) where there are pre-adolescent kids.
 In October 2020 when restrictions came back strong in teenagers’ lives, parents denounced a strong detachment from daily activities in their children (17% of parents of preadolescents, 18% of adolescents), with higher levels compared with April data, indicating the persistence and even the increase in the situation of discomfort over time.

 - Also, the report “Rewrite the future – Where are the teenagers?
 The voice of unheard students during the crisis”, published by Save the Children last January, aims to comprehend the opinions, emotional state and expectations of high school students and it gives a critical picture that alarms, also regarding school dropouts.
 Almost 4 students out of 10 declare to have had negative repercussions on their ability to study (37%).
 Teenagers say that they are tired (31%), uncertain (17%), worried (17%), irritable (16%), anxious (15%), disoriented (14%), nervous (14%), apathetic (13%), discouraged (13%), in a kaleidoscope of negative feelings they share mostly within the family (59%) and friends (38%), but that in 1 case out of 5 stay with a heavy burden within themselves, without sharing it with anyone (22%).

-The interest for this topic touched closely also some regions, like the Lazio Region for example, which was the first Italian region to activate extra support for young people and their families, to contrast the psychological and psychic effect of covid, with the strengthening of “Listening Hubs”, thanks to a 10,9 million fund from the Fund FSE+ 2021-2027.
-In this way the region introduces a series of actions to be implemented within three years (2022-2025), to answer to the problems of young people after the Covid19 pandemic.
+The interest for this topic touched closely also some regions, like the Lazio Region for example, which was the first Italian region to activate extra support for young people and their families, to contrast the psychological and psychic effect of covid, with the strengthening of “Listening Hubs'', thanks to a 10,9 million fund from the Fund FSE+ 2021-2027.
+In this way the region introduces a series of actions to be implemented within three years (2022-2025), to answer the problems of young people after the Covid19 pandemic.
 A plan for integrated and coordinated interventions targeting specifically young people, with particular attention to the most vulnerable and to those with familiar difficulties.